 Today Ellen's work is achieving a vibrant internet presence making notable appearances on popular websites including Colossal, Reddit, Bored Panda, Ecology Global Network, American Crafters and many others.
 Her sculptures are being featured in public and private collections worldwide.
 Ellen is enthusiastically expanding her studio practice and forever striving to experiment and meet the demand for her time and work.

-2013 - Present University of Guelph, Equine and Horticultural Science
+2013 - Present University of Guelph, Equine Science, Horticulture Science

 2011 Women in Crisis Guelph, Crisis Councillor Certification